2010 Malaysian Open

-The 2010 Golden Horses Health Sanctuary Malaysian Open was a tennis tournament played on outdoor hard courts.
+The 2010 Golden Horses Health Sanctuary Malaysian Open was a women's tennis tournament played on outdoor hard courts.
 It was the inaugural edition of the Malaysian Open and was an International tournament on the WTA Tour.
-The event took place from February 22 to February 28 at the Bukit Kiara Equestrian and Country Resort.
+The event took place from 22 February to 28 February at the Bukit Kiara Equestrian and Country Resort.

-The event was headlined by the participation of World No. 7 and Olympic champion Elena Dementieva in the main draw.
+The event was headlined by the participation of world No. 7 and Olympic champion Elena Dementieva in the main draw.
 Other participants include recent Australian Open semi-finalists, World No. 10 Li Na and World No. 20 Zheng Jie and last years Wimbledon quarter-finalist and Family Circle Cup champion, Sabine Lisicki.
+Fourth-seeded Alisa Kleybanova won the singles title.